6 Reasons to get an Android Certification

 You don’t have to make the best stock market app for executives or the perfect educational game for children, and you could still find an interested and loyal set of users on Android.
 As more hardware devices start supporting Android, there is a larger user base for developers to tap into, and if there are more developers, the whole ecosystem becomes more vibrant.

 #6 There Are Many Ways to Monetize Your Product

 With Android’s reach and expertise in monetizing the various apps that run on its platform, you can make money in any way that feels right for you.
 Other mobile operating systems have a higher barrier to entry because companies need to be reasonably sure that an app is going to add value to their user base before releasing it.
 To make money, your app will have to be priced much higher on such platforms or have a fairly massive user base to generate adequate ad revenue.

 Interested in an Android certification?
-Simplilearn offers a training course called 'Certified Android App Developer' that will give you all the training you need to excel at Android app development.
-With 30 hours of instructor-led training, 40 hours of app based projects, and the opportunity to develop 6 of the latest trending apps within the course, give your career the kick-start that it needs.
+Simplilearn offers a training course called 'Certified Android App Developer' that will give you all the training you need to excel in Android app development.
+With 30 hours of instructor-led training, 40 hours of app-based projects, and the opportunity to develop 6 of the latest trending apps within the course give your career the kick-start that it needs.